kittyschulz/flight-delays/README.md

 Additionally, in the main tree we have a `fit_model.py` file that will help you recreate our model.
 We also have the `Flights_Test.twbx` tableau dashboard so that you can download that and once running the Flask website code, you can input your data to see what the end user would see if we made this functional and on market.
 We also have the files for README, license, and requirements.

-Other Folders we have are Middle-steps and `static/css`.
-The Middle-steps folder contains a lot of the code that we published to each other to make sure we were on the same page and making progress together.
-The `static/css` folder was also a Middle-step of when we were thinking of needing this for the formating of the Flask website.

 ## Installation

 To install the Flask website and use the Tableau dashboard, first download the full Flask folder and the `Flights_Test.twbx` file.
 Next, make sure you have all the libraries that the code uses.
 After, make sure that on your computer you have a "Flask" folder.